UWMRO/uwmro.github.io/_pages/telescope.md

 nav: false
 ---

-Our telescope is driven in RA and Dec by a [Sidereal Technology](https://siderealtechnology.com/) F1 Controller, the user interface of which, SiTech.exe, runs on the Windows computer in the dome.
-We typically access this computer using remote desktop softwarefrom the right-hand computer in the control room.
-Many operations are performed in the SkyView window.
-Focus is controlled from the [Camera Control](../camera) webpage.
+The 30" is driven in RA and Dec by a [Sidereal Technology](https://siderealtechnology.com/) F1 Controller, which is controlled by the Windows computer in the dome.
+This computer runs SiTech.exe, which is typically accessed using remote desktop software from the right-hand computer in the control room.
+Telescope focus is controlled from the [Camera Control](../camera) webpage.
 The steps to initialize and operate the telescope are described in [the Checklist](../checklist/).

 Notes on SiTech.exe:
-- Scope tab displays paddle speed in the `Mode` box (SLEW, PAN, or GUIDE)
+- The Scope tab has a button for the SkyView window and display current paddle speed in the *Mode* box: *SLEW*, *PAN*, or *GUIDE*.
-- Numbers tab displays LST, as well as altitude and azimuth
+- The Numbers tab displays LST, as well as altitude and azimuth
-- Goto Sync tab allows the entry of an arbitrary RA & Dec, be sure to click the J2000 checkbox as appropriate.
+- Goto Sync tab allows the entry of an arbitrary RA & Dec, but note the J2000 checkbox.
+- Other operations (e.g. slewing to named objects) are performed in the SkyView window.

 Notes on SkyView:
-- Zoom1 zooms back out
+- Zoom1 zooms out to the entire visible sky.
-- right click allows you to move to any arbitrary ("random") area
+- Right-click allows you to move to any arbitrary ("random") area.

 ### Troubleshooting